zenno-astronautics/metalang99/README.md

 TODO: the main example (https://github.com/Hirrolot/insult/issues/1).

-Insult is a [metalanguage] embedded into plain C that facilitates [language-oriented programming], a software-development paradigm in which computer languages are software building blocks with the same status as functions, modules, or types.
+Insult is a [metalanguage] that facilitates [language-oriented programming] in plain C, a software-development paradigm in which computer languages are software building blocks with the same status as functions, modules, or types.
 These are called [domain-specific languages].
-It accomplishes the goal by extending the standard C preprocessor with high-level programming concepts to let us deal with [metaprogramming] on a large scale.
+Insult accomplishes its goal by extending the standard C preprocessor with high-level programming constructs to let us deal with [metaprogramming] on a large scale.

 [domain-specific languages]: https://en.wikipedia.org/wiki/Domain-specific_language
 [recursion is blocked]: https://github.com/pfultz2/Cloak/wiki/C-Preprocessor-tricks,-tips,-and-idioms#recursion